Can Bedbugs Infest Wood Furniture? Can You Prevent This And is Your Garden Furniture Safe?

 What are Bed Bugs & Can They Live Outside?

-On that note, bed bugs would suck on any type of blood, in order to survive, until they find the right host – you.
-As reported by The Guardian, the UK experienced a severe increase in infestations, which is a worrying sign, that’s ongoing to this very day.
+On that note, bed bugs would suck on any type of blood, to survive, until they find the right host – you.
+As reported by The Guardian, the UK experienced a severe increase in infestations, which is a worrying sign, that’s ongoing to this day.

-The irritating insects can end up near your home and colonise outdoor inventory. such as:
+The irritating insects can end up near your home and colonize your outdoor inventory, such as:

-And if you have nearby fabrics that are exposed to risk, experts Crown Cleaners recommend pressurised hot-water extraction treatment to both clean stains, dirt, or grime.
+And if you have nearby fabrics that are exposed to risk, experts at Crown Cleaners recommend pressurized hot-water extraction treatment to clean stains, dirt, or grime.

 For inspiration, read:

 These pesky creatures can survive for up to 5 months without any food.
-By that time they should find the right moment to move in your property, where food is, of course.
+By that time they should find the right moment to move in your property, where food is.
 Otherwise, they have to find an animal host and just compromise for the sake of survival.

 How do Bed Bugs Stay Alive & Kicking Outside?